LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Anagrams-of-a-word.md

     $dict.IO.words.grep( { is-anagram-of( $word, $_ ) } )>>.say;
 }
 ```
-Again, this seeems to be a bit overengineering to me.
+Again, this seems to be a bit over-engineering to me.

 ## See Also